DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 ## Upload Files

-Actions that allow you to work with file upload input elements.
+Actions that allow you to interact with file upload input elements.

 * [Populate File Upload Input](../../reference/test-api/testcontroller/setfilestoupload.md)
 * [Clear File Upload Input](../../reference/test-api/testcontroller/clearupload.md)

-> The file upload actions only allow you to manage the list of files to upload.
-These files are uploaded to the server after you initiate upload, for example, when you [click](../../reference/test-api/testcontroller/click.md) the **Upload** or **Submit** button on a webpage.
+> The file upload actions only allow you to manage the list of files you want to upload.
+These files are uploaded to the server after you initiate upload, for example, when you [click](../../reference/test-api/testcontroller/click.md) the **Upload** or **Submit** button on a page.

 **Example**